congca0/congca0.github.io/about.md

 I also serve as a Nordic Co-Editor of the *Scandinavian Journal of Public Health* and an Associate Editor of *Biometrics*.

-<strong style="color: #8B0000;">Research Interests:</strong> Mechanism-Informed Causal AI · Causal Inference · Machine Learning · Health Economics · Health Policy · Precision Health
+<strong style="color: #8B0000;">Research Interests:</strong> Mechanism-Informed Causal AI · Causal Inference · Machine Learning · Health Economics and Policy · Precision Health